mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 ```
 This will take around 45 minutes to run, so let's go to step 3 to run a few more analyses, and we come back to this step in 45.
 Open a new terminal tab and continue working there.

-## 3. General reads analyzes and statistics
+## 3. Reads general analyzes and statistics
 Ok, so while `FastK` is running, I want you to get to know your dataset a bit better.
 So we are going to plot your reads lenght distribution, and we are going to calculate general metrics for your reads.
 It's important that we understand the data we are assembling.
 Looking at a plot of our reads length distribution, knowing general statistics for our file and doing a kmer analysis are fundamental steps to know what to expect when are assembly is done.

 ### 3.1 Plotting reads length distribution